L-K-Mist/feathers-chat-vuetify-electron/README.md

 The above required adding new services to the standard feathers chat server, so they were deleted for this example.

 If you are using this example as a springboard; why not do similar?
 Clone the server example as well and incrementally plug in new services.

+### Where is Gravatar like in the other feathers-chat examples?

+I cut it out to better fill the side-bar, and as somewhat unnecessary for my purposes and perhaps those of fellow-learners.